 Our goal is to develop a community of congregational leaders who support one another in building faith communities where everyone fully belongs, and to foster liaisons between congregations and mental health providers to strengthen connection and care for the many people in our community who are affected by mental illness.

-Session 1: Introductory meeting; intro to mental illness (organizing presenter: Meg Wallace, LMSW; professional expert: Ana Chatham, LCSW)
+Session 1: Introductory meeting; intro to mental illness (organizing presenter: Meg Wallace, LMSW; professional expert: TBA)

 Session 2: Understanding common mental health concerns (professional expert: Hannah Osborne, case manager at Methodist Children’s Home Family Outreach; lived-experience expert: Rae Jefferson on anxiety and depression)